 1000 series aluminium alloys are the purest grades commercially available.

-Aluminium alloy 1050, is the most common grade of Aluminium we come across and is used in a variety of products from Baking to Balustrades.
+Aluminium alloy 1050, is the most common grade of Aluminium we use for perforations and is used in a variety of products from Baking to Balustrades.
 Alloy 1050 is known for its excellent corrosion resistance, highly reflective finish and is the most superior alloy in terms of workability.
 It paints and powder coats well but other grades are generally chosen where anodising is required.
 A favourite project of ours involved the perforation of 1050 aluminium panels for the balconies of apartments in the Abbey Area development project.

 5000 series alloys utilise Magnesium as the main alloying element.
 They have the highest strength of non-heat treatable alloys and furthermore, are suitable for welding.
 For this reason you will often find 5000 series alloys used in ship building, bridges and buildings.
-A recent project we completed for the tallest modular building in the world involved the use of a 5000 series grade aluminium due to the need for our decorative balcony panels to form part of the structure.
+A recent perforated aluminium project we completed for the tallest modular building in the world involved the use of a 5000 series grade perforated aluminium due to the need for our decorative balcony panels to form part of the structure.

 6000 series alloys utilise Magnesium and Silicon as the core alloying elements.
 Because of this they can be heat treated and are often used in fabrications that will form the part of a structure.
 As they can be heat treated, many of these grades are a lot stronger than 5000 series alloys.